romshark/Go-1-2-Proposal---Immutability/README.md

 this particular proposal.

 ## 2. Proposed Language Changes
-The language must be adjusted to support the `const` qualifier inside type definitions to denote certain types as immutable.
+The language must be adjusted to support the `const` qualifier inside type definitions to qualify certain types as immutable.

 The compiler must enforce the following rules:
 - Immutable types are declared with the `const` qualifier prepended.